 Explorer loads modules added by 3rd party programs through shell extensions or DLL injection.
 Disable all the 3rd party modules from loading with Explorer, following the instructions in the Clean Boot guide.
 Using this method, all 3rd party shell extensions, Services, and Startup Programs are disabled, and a clean instance of Explorer shell loads.

 If the problem doesn’t occur in a clean boot state, the next job is to find out which one of the disabled items contributed to the crash.
 You may need to restart Windows multiple times to test.

 For detailed information, see Clean Boot Troubleshooting Using Autoruns.
 If the problem still occurs in a clean boot state, move on to the next step.

 Create a new user account to test if the problem occurs in the new profile.
-Take sufficient time to test (at least 15-30 minutes or so) with the newly created profile, especially if the original issue is an “intermittent” one.
-If everything works fine in the new user profile, then the issue may be caused by corrupt cache files (icon, thumbnail, Quick access, etc.) in the original user profile.
+Take sufficient time to try (at least 15-30 minutes or so) the newly created profile, especially if the original issue you’re facing is sporadic.
+If everything works fine in the new user profile, the problem may be caused by corrupt cache files (icon, thumbnail, Quick access, etc.) in the original user profile.

 Do some cleanup work in your original profile:

 - Clear and Rebuild the Icon Cache in Windows